berrak/mcu_c_code_styleguide/README.md

 SysCalls.c          // Wrong
 ```

 Same as above, applies for naming file system directories, which are part of the tool chain or source tree, just to avoid building issue.
-Other directories can be named freely, with `-`, camelcase or all capsas, as long as white space is avoided!
+Other directories can be named freely, with `-`, camelcase or all caps, as long as white space is avoided!

 ### Header include files